Because of its military past, Udon Thani has always had a sizeable Western expat community. But what's it like for a teacher seeking work?

 Udon Thani has one foot on the highway and the other off the beaten track.
-The city boomed on the back of the Vietnam War as the site of one of the largest US air bases, and it subsequently became the region's primary transport hub and commercial centre.
-Today you have to dig deep behind its prosperous concrete veneer to find any flashes of its past.
-Udon sees relatively few foreign travellers, its main selling point being the abundance of Western foods and facilities preventing Isan's largest expat community from getting too homesick.
+The city boomed on the back of the Vietnam War as the site of one of the largest US air bases and it subsequently became the region's primary transport hub and commercial centre.
+Nowadays you have to dig deep behind its prosperous concrete veneer to find any flashes of its past.
+Udon sees relatively few foreign travellers, its main selling point these days being the abundance of western foods and facilities preventing Isan's largest expat community from getting too homesick.

 In general, what are the pickings like for an EFL teacher?

 Since there are no real English programs, the only demand is for teachers who would normally teach English in a non-EP situation in Bangkok.

 Don Bosco School has 3,000 students and a good number of Western teachers.
 All the schools (except one international school) appear to have limited financial resources.
 Many do not have even white boards or video projectors and screens for showing videos or PowerPoint.
 Salaries vary from 25K to 40K/month (at a push)

 Work permits appear to be "too expensive" for many schools to issue.
 I knew of a young man who taught English at a school for four years without a work permit and was eventually deported, since he had neither the proper visa either.